gcassarino/BigFont/README.md

 ## Getting Started

 This library was tested using a LCD display drived by the Hitachi HD44780 LCD controller.
-The controller was drived using the [New LiquidCrystal](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home) LCD Library from Francisco Malpartida.
+The controller was drived using the [New LiquidCrystal](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home) LCD Library by Francisco Malpartida.

 Example of use:
 ```